 We are all like one who is unclean, all our so-called righteous acts are like a menstrual rag in your sight.
 We all wither like a leaf; our sins carry us away like the wind.

-Contrast this to Jesus who not only kept all Ten Commandments but condensed them into two—love God and love people (Matthew 22:36-40).
-The Pharisees’ impertinent load of additional laws were a direct violation of these two commands of Jesus.
+Contrast the scribes and Pharisees to Jesus who not only kept all Ten Commandments but condensed them into two—love God and love people (Matthew 22:36-40).
+The Pharisees’ impertinent load of additional laws were a direct affront to Jesus’ two.

+A Sinful Woman

-Although, some have speculated that the woman in Luke’s account was Mary Magdalene, that cannot be adequately substantiated.
-What we do know about the woman who entered Simon’s home was that she had the reputation of being a sinful woman—most likely a prostitute.
-There is little doubt that she had been used and abused by many men.
-If so, she had much in common with the empty woman Jesus met at the well (John 4:1-20).
-In truth, having been born in sin and separated from the love of God, she had much in common with all of us (Ephesians 2:1-13).
+Now we’ll turn our attention to the uninvited guest.
+While, some have speculated that the woman in Luke’s account was Mary Magdalene, that cannot be adequately substantiated.
+What we do know about her is that she had a reputation.
+In all probability, she was a prostitute.
+If so, there is little doubt that the women in this account had been used and abused by many men, and therefore, she had much in common with the empty woman Jesus met at the well (John 4:1-20).
+In truth, she had much in common with all of us for we have been born in sin and separated from the love of God (Ephesians 2:1-13).
+It’s been said that sin always takes us farther than we wanted to go, keeps us longer than we wanted to stay and cost us more than we ever wanted to pay.
+And every forgiven sinner can testify to these facts.

-For her to enter a Pharisee’s house was a scandalous act all by itself.
-And then, she started to cry.
+In further observation, we know that her entering a Pharisee’s house was scandalous in itself.
+Just by being there she made every Jew in the place ceremonially unclean.
+But then again, aren’t we all?
+Read Isaiah 64:6 printed above.
+To make matters worse, she infringed on Jesus’ personal space and began to weep and washed His feet with her tears.
 I don’t know of a man who is comfortable in the presence of a woman who is crying.

-Then, by being close enough to wash His feet with her tears, she was infringing on Jesus’ personal space.
-She and Jesus were shattering many man-made rules.
-For sure, He was becoming unclean.
-But Jesus didn’t seem to mind at all.
+There is another issue here.
 Apparently, according to the customs of that time, virtuous women covered their hair in public.
-If this was the case, we can assume that the only proper place and time for a woman to “let her hair down” was in the bedroom.
-To be sure, this shameful act was not lost on the men in the room— except for one.
-Curiously enough, these self-righteous men knew that she was a sinful woman.
-How did they know that?
+And therefore, we can assume that the only proper place and time for a woman to “let her hair down” was in the bedroom.
+To be sure, this shameful act was not lost on the men in the room— except for One.
+That day she shattered more that her costly alabaster box, she was shattering many man-made rules.

+Another thing, how did these men know she was a sinful woman?
 Perhaps they had been patrons of hers.
-Nevertheless, by Jesus’ standard, be it a physical act or lusting with their eyes, these men were adulterers at heart (Matthew 5:21-30, 7:1-5).
-And Jesus knew it.
+Whatever the case was, by Jesus’ standard, be it a physical act or lusting with their eyes, these men were adulterers at heart (Matthew 5:17-22, 27-32, 7:1-5).
+And Jesus knew it because He is God and He knows every heart (John 2:24-25; Psalm 90:8, 139:1-4).